 Written by Mona Kareem On 11 January 2013 @ 2:27 pm | No Comments

-In Advocacy, Arrest and Harassment, Feature, Free Expression, Human Rights, Kuwait, Middle East & North Africa, News
+In Advocacy, Feature, Free Expression, Human Rights, Kuwait, Legal Threats, Middle East & North Africa, News

 Seven months after the sentencing a Twitter user to five years in jail for defaming the Emir of Kuwait, another Twitter user Ayyad Al-Harbi was sentenced this Monday to two years in jail for the same charge.
 Al-Harbi wrote several tweets critical of the Emir and the oppression practiced against protesters.
 According to the court order (published by Sabr online ), the tweets Ayyad was prosecuted for contain the following lines: